nyctivoe/nyctivoe.github.io/src/content/posts/NOI-2024-Tree.md

 - There is exactly one edge along the path from $a_i$ to $b_i$ with an undetermined orientation.
 - All other edges along the path from $a_i$ to $b_i$ have orientations that match the direction of the path from $a_i$ to $b_i$.

-There are a lot of ways to optimize this, I used small to large merging combined with DSU.
-I also used LCA with HLD, and Binary Indexed Tree to efficiently calculate and update the reversions.
+We can imagine the step that we are doing as the step of shrinking the tree (like multiple points into 1).
+So then if (a, b) is right next to each other on the tree, shrink it and set b -> a.
+Otherwise, the first edge in lexicographically smallest orientation must have u to v (aka 0).

+So we consider small to large merging:
+- We need to consider every point (including the points that's the result of mergingg).
+So we can store all it's neighbouring points after the merging operation.

+**But How?**

+Suppose we merge (u, v), where the size represented by u is not less than that of v.
+So then, we can merge the information of v into the information of u.

+Plus, we need to check whether all point pairs (a, b) containing v are adjacent on the tree.
+We also need to enumerate all adjacent points of v on the tree and determine if v needs to be merged with its adjacent points.
+It is difficult to 'delete' edges that have already met the conditions after each contraction of nodes.
+So we just replace it with: during the processing of each edge, use a union-find data structure to check if it can determine the orientation of an undetermined edge on the original tree

-Please do be aware that these implementation have a very large constant.
-Especially my solution, it will require you to have a really good constant factor (or just submit it 10 times, surely one will pass).
+Please do be aware that these implementation have a very large constant and my solution contains $O((\log_2{n})^2)$.
+It will require you to have a really good constant factor (or just submit it 10 times, surely one will pass).

 ## Full Implementation